splendidist/navigation-showcase/README.md

 - The documentation gives some advice on making more accessible across other browsers (using polyfill), or using fallback content

+##Use cases

+- Allows the user to navigate the website with their mouse/keyboard + mic + voice (don't have to tab through lots of links to get to the one you want)
+- Voice appears as text on page, could use this for user to input information into a form using their voice, or click a button using their voice
+- Can be used in a translation app to translate what is being said, to help communicate with someone speaking a different language

 ```

   if (!browserSupportsSpeechRecognition) {